Chapter 3 : A Broken Vase

 “Well then, your new dormitory is behind the portrait of the Muggle soldier on the third floor.
 The password is ‘blue moon.’”

 Noting their dismissal, the Heads bid Professor McGonagall goodnight and set off for their dormitory.
-They walked together in silence, finally reaching the portrait.
+They walked together in silence, weaving through dark corridors where torches blazed only at intersections to other hallways.
+After several long minutes, they finally reaching the portrait.
 A young soldier stood on a dry plain with his gun propped against his leg.
 He grinned at them when they approached.

-“Hey there,” he greeted, “I’m Sam.
-I suppose it’s my job to guard your dormitory this year.”
+“Hello,” he greeted, “I’m Sam.
+It’s my job to guard your dormitory this year.”

 “I’ll explain inside,” Hermione offered.
 “Blue Moon.”

 The portrait swung forward to reveal a thin doorway.
 Entering first, Hermione nearly fell over in amazement.
 The common room of her new dormitory was quite simply the most beautiful room she had ever seen.
-A color scheme of blues and silvers laced everything from the carpets to the ceiling.
+Beautiful neutral browns and whites covered everything from carpets to ceiling.
 Couches sat before the fireplace which already had a roaring fire in the grate.
 Hermione grinned happily at the bookshelves against one wall and headed straight for them, selecting a book at random and settling onto one of the couches.
 Theodore continued up the stairs to his bedroom, returning a few moments later with a sheaf of parchment and a quill.
 He settled himself across the room at a table in the corner and began to write, effectively ignoring Hermione’s presence.

 The only sounds to break the stoic silence were the scratching of Theodore’s quill and the turning of the pages in Hermione’s book.
 The quiet was broken suddenly by a loud meow as Crookshanks made his appearance known by jumping onto Theodore’s lap.
-The Head Boy let out a small yelp of surprise before petting the insistent cat on his lap.
+The Head Boy let out a small yelp of surprise before petting the insistent cat.
 Hermione stood quickly from the couch and hurried over.

 “I’m sorry, Theodore.
 Crookshanks, no!” she said, reaching for her pet.
 Theodore grinned and knocked her hand away lightly.

 “It’s not a problem.
-I love animals,” he explained, petting Crookshanks as the cat began to purr, “and Granger, it’s Theo, please.”
+I love animals,” he said, petting Crookshanks as the cat began to purr, “and Granger, it’s Theo, please.”

 “Nothing really,” Theo replied, “I just write, I guess.
 It’s never anything in particular, just words and thoughts and other random things.”